Website of Egyptian web designer and front-end developer, Ahmad Ali.

 URL: http://www.manuel-bieh.de/en/

-s that appear to be purely presentational.
-I would argue that the content within the footer
+sections that appear to be purely presentational.
+I would argue that the content within the footer may be more appropriate as an aside also.URL: http://www.manuel-bieh.de/en/

 Aug 24, 2011 8:02 PM